just-the-docs/just-the-docs/docs/navigation-structure/index.md

 ## Main navigation

-The main navigation for your Just the Docs site is on the left side of the page on large screens and on the top (behind a tap) on small screens.
-The main navigation can be structured to accommodate a multi-level menu system (pages with children and grandchildren).
+The main navigation for your Just the Docs site is at the left side of the page on large screens, and at the top (behind a tap) on small screens.
+It can be structured to accommodate a multi-level menu of unlimited depth: pages can always have child pages.

-By default, all pages will appear as top level pages in the main nav unless a parent page is defined (see [Pages with Children](#pages-with-children)).
+By default, links to all pages appear in the main navigation at the top level, ordered alphabetically by page title.
+By adding fields to the YAML front matter of individual pages, you can [change their order](#ordering-pages), [exclude pages](#excluding-pages), and [display pages as children ](#pages-with-children) to any depth.

+Additional navigation features include [auxiliary links](#auxiliary-links) at the top of the page, and in-page navigation with an automatically-generated [table of contents](#in-page-navigation-with-table-of-contents).

+If your site has pages with the same title, you need to avoid confusion when you reference that title on other pages.
+For the construction of the navigation display to work (and to avoid potential confusion when browsing) your page titles need to satisfy the following requirements:

+* Top-level pages cannot have the same title.
+* Sibling pages (children of the same parent) cannot have the same title.
+* A child cannot have the same title as its parent or any of its ancestors.

+You can disambiguate references to parent titles in [several ways](#title-disambiguation).
+If two potential parents have the same title, but different grandparents, you can use the grandparent titles to identify the intended parent.
+For deeper navigation structures, you can also use the titles of more remote ancestors.

 ---